docxology/mdkv/paper/mdkv_paper.md

 - 2025-06-15: Updated step 2 for new sign‑in flow.
 ````

 Combined exports simply concatenate these bodies in the order present, preserving the headers for round‑trip reconstruction.
+Composition order follows the manifest track list order.

 ### 3.4 This paper as an MDKV (self‑contained guidance)